-Why Most Startups Get Pricing Wrong (And How to Fix It in an Afternoon)
+Why Most Startups Get Pricing Wrong (And the Fix)

 Most founders price on gut feel or cost-plus logic.
 Both are wrong.
 Here's a practical framework for finding prices that maximize growth and revenue.